NetPumi2/test/README.md

 ### Verify payment

 As customers could quit the app or lose network connection before the result is handled or malicious clients could manipulate the response, it is strongly recommended to set up your server to listen for webhook events the get transactions' actual states.
-Find more information in the [webhook documentation](https://app-whitelabel2.com/en-us/doc/webhooks).
+Find more information in the [webhook documentation](https://app-whitelabel.com/en-us/doc/webhooks).

 ## Theming

 The appearance of the payment dialog can be customized to match the look and feel of your app.
 This can be done for both the light and dark theme individually.

-Colors can be modified by passing a JSON object to the `WhiteLabelNamePaymentSdkTWO` instance.
+Colors can be modified by passing a JSON object to the `WhiteLabelNamePaymentSdk` instance.
 You can either completely override the theme or only change certain colors.

-- `whiteLabelNamePaymentSdkTWO.setLightTheme(JSONObject)` allows to modify the payment dialog's light theme.
+- `whiteLabelNamePaymentSdk.setLightTheme(JSONObject)` allows to modify the payment dialog's light theme.
-- `whiteLabelNamePaymentSdkTWO.setDarkTheme(JSONObject)` allows to modify the payment dialog's dark theme.
+- `whiteLabelNamePaymentSdk.setDarkTheme(JSONObject)` allows to modify the payment dialog's dark theme.
-- `whiteLabelNamePaymentSdkTWO.setCustomTheme(JSONObject, ThemeEnum)` allows to enforce a specific theme (dark, light or your own).
+- `whiteLabelNamePaymentSdk.setCustomTheme(JSONObject, ThemeEnum)` allows to enforce a specific theme (dark, light or your own).

 ```kotlin
 // ...